Email Supervisor Connolly

 The Town of Day is a unique community bisected by the beautiful Great Sacandaga Lake and surrounded by majestic mountains on both sides.
 It is a recreational area in the summer months with the population swelling 5 times its normal numbers.
 In the winter months, there is ice fishing, snowmobiling, skiing,etc. for recreational opportunities.
 Spring and Fall bring much color to the expansive foliage around the lake.
 Everyone loves the peace and tranquility, the beauty of the lake and mountains, the hospitality of their friends and neighbors.
 Every day in the Town of Day is a GREAT DAY! |

-Email Supervisor Raymond
+Email Supervisor Anderson

 Edinburg Town Hall |